Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 Screen grab of my WordPress website dashboard highlighting the settings tab and pointing to the permalinks tab.

 I don’t want the bots taking any longer than they have to, scanning the permalink.
-The blog title takes priority, so I avoid clogging up the URL with the post date and/or post category.
+For me, the blog title takes priority, so I avoid clogging up the URL with the post date and/or post category.

 My permalinks are configured like this: